 10. Once everything looks clear please send me your files via Dropbox, Wetransfer.com, or Google Drive to firstname.lastname@example.org .
 If you choose google drive please make sure you send the link so that "Anyone with link can access."
 Also be sure to include the time signature, key of the song if you know it, and BPM of the song in the title of the folder.
 Please name your final folder as such: "Another Day by Acacia Ridge 138bpm 4/4 D#min"

 Other steps if applicable

 Just send me the Kick, Snare, Tom 1, 2, & 3, Hi Hats, Ride, Crash cymbals, Chinas, and any other cymbals as separate mono files.
+The Room exports should be send as stereo files.
 Then export 1 copy of the entire kit as a stereo file as well which can be labeled "Drum Kit".

-9. Tempo Changes: If your song has tempo changes please export me a midi tempo map.
+13. Tempo Changes: If your song has tempo changes please export me a midi tempo map.
 This can easily be done by searching on youtube "How to export midi tempo map in (Type your DAW here)"